Integrations

 Retrieve all NFTX vaults from the subgraph, including global fees, and holdings

-asset > id
+Use the asset > id

-in the subgraph response to link the NFTX vault with the appropriate NFT collection in your applicationVerify that the vault has
+in the subgraph response to link the NFTX vault with the appropriate NFT collection in your application

-features > enableTargetRedeems
+Verify that the vault has features > enableTargetRedeems

-so specific NFTs can be bought from the vault.Check if the vault uses default fees using
+so specific NFTs can be bought from the vault.

-use the global fees to calculate the tokens required to buy an NFT, iffalse
+use the global fees to calculate the tokens required to buy an NFT, if false

-use thefees > targetRedeemFee
+use the fees > targetRedeemFee

-associated with the vault.
-To buy an NFT you need 1 token + target redeem fee.Using the 0xAPI, check the ETH cost to buy the required tokens.
+Using the 0xAPI, check the ETH cost to buy the required tokens.
 As the number of tokens required increases (i.e. the user adds more items to their basket) the average price of the NFT will increase due to price impact on the token buy.

-When the user buys, call the
+When the user buys, call the 0xMarketplaceZap

-to complete the purchase, or alternatively call your own contracts to buy the token, redeem the NFTs using theredeemTo
+to complete the purchase, or alternatively call your own contracts to buy the token, redeem the NFTs using the redeemTo

-function on the vault contract.For realtime updates on holdings, you can request individual vault holdings.
+For realtime updates on holdings, you can request individual vault holdings.

 There are 3 main logic approaches that we can undertake in this contract.